ksu-is/Chess-Game-GUI/README.md

 -[X] Getting the code to run

--[] Get the chess board and pieces to display
+-[X] Get the chess board and pieces to display

+-[] Fix issues to allow game play

 -[] Getting the Chess AI engine to run in my main file